dowendg/Owens-Personal-Game-Authenticator-PMA/README.md

     Update Hard-Coded Values

-    The authserver.py script contains hard-coded values for ClientID, ClientSecret, and TenantID.
+    The authserver.py script contains hard-coded values for CLIENT_ID, CLIENT_SECRET, and TENTNT_ID.
 Replace these placeholders in the script with your actual Azure credentials:

     python